SAEs Are Good for Steering -- If You Select the Right Features: Feature Roles Across Layers

 \subsection{Results}

-\Cref{fig:roles} shows the distribution of input and output scores across layers for Gemma2-2B and Gemma2-9B.
-In early layers (0--50\% of model depth), features tend to have high input scores and near-zero output scores, suggesting they are predominantly input-aligned.
-Later layers (66--100\% of model depth) show an opposite trend: input scores drop to near-zero, while output scores increase significantly.
+\Cref{fig:roles} shows the distribution of input and output scores across layers for Gemma-2-2B and Gemma-2-9B.
+In early layers ($0$--$50$\% of model depth), features tend to have high input scores and near-zero output scores, suggesting they are predominantly input-aligned.
+Later layers ($66$--$100$\% of model depth) show an opposite trend: input scores drop to near-zero, while output scores increase significantly.
 These later-layer features no longer reflect the tokens they are activated on, but instead align with the tokens they promote in the model’s output, indicating a shift toward output-aligned behavior.
 Interestingly, middle layers exhibit low scores for both metrics, suggesting that these features may play intermediate roles that are neither purely input-aligned nor strongly output-promoting.

+For Llama-3.1 we do not observe any trend in early layers of the model (\Cref{app:llama_pythia}), likely due to limitations of applying the logit lens to early layer representations \cite{nostalgebraist}.
+At around $50$\% of the model's depth we begin to observe non-zero values for both scores, with low values of input scores and increasingly growing values of output scores as layers progress, as in the Gemma-2 results.

+For Pythia, we observe a slightly different trend (\Cref{app:llama_pythia}).
+While output score gradually increases around $50$\% of the model's depth as expected, the input score is mainly zero for most of the tested features.
+This may be due to the fact that this model is significantly smaller compared to the other models we examined ($70$ million parameters compared to $2$--$9$ billion), which may lead it to parse and encode information differently within its latent space.

-A natural concern is that the logit lens tends to be uninterpretable in early layers \cite{nostalgebraist}.
-Empirically, we find that many features promote a coherent and human-understandable set of tokens, as reflected by high input scores as early as layers 0 and 1.
+Interestingly, and unlike Llama-3.1, early layers in both Gemma models and Pythia seem to be interpretable with the logit lens.
+We find that many features promote a coherent and human-understandable set of tokens, as reflected by high input scores as early as layers 0 and 1.
 (See \Cref{app:input_features} for examples.)